 Simply going to the baker’s can be a challenge, even if you avoid jelly donuts.
 There you are, one Sunday morning, eager for that perennial German breakfast of rolls with cold cuts and cheese and a boiled egg.

-You get to the baker’s and, depending on where you’re living, you will have to ask for: “Wecken”, “Semmeln”,”Schrippen”, “Laabla”, “Weggli” or if you’re very, very lucky, “Brötchen” (
+You get to the baker’s and, depending on where you’re living, you will have to ask for: “Wecken”, “Semmeln”,”Schrippen”, “Laabla”, “Weggli” or if you’re very, very lucky, “Brötchen” (little bread).

 Then, for lunch, you go shopping for some frankfurters and potato salad (though not on a Sunday, obviously, because everything is closed.).